 - Search for Support Groups by ZIP code

 Caregiver Support Groups

 Do you have a loved one who was recently diagnosed with early stage Alzheimer's disease or another dementia?
-The Nebraska Chapter has an Early Stage Alzheimer's disease and other dementias Support Group designed for care partners and their loved ones with a diagnosis of an early stage dementia.
+The Nebraska Chapter offers Early Stage Alzheimer's disease and other dementias Support Groups designed for care partners and their loved ones with a diagnosis of an early stage dementia.
 They participate in a non-threatening environment to discuss issues dealing with emotions affecting the loved one with dementia, the caregiver, the family and others as well as promote ongoing education.

 Telephone Support Group

 For those caregivers who feel they could benefit from a Support Group, yet find it difficult to travel to a meeting site, we have a telephone support group.
 For more information regarding joining the telephone support group, call 800.272.3900.

 Connect with others online.
 The Alzheimer's Association message boards and chat rooms provide a virtual online community for persons with Alzheimer's, caregivers, and care providers.
 Our message boards have thousands of registered members from around the United States and thousands more who refer to the stories and information that is available 24 hours a day.
 Join the Alzheimer's Association online community

 Care ConsultationOur professional staff is dedicated to helping people navigate through the difficult decisions and uncertainties people with Alzheimer's and their families face at every stage of the disease.
 We can provide care consultation services to you by telephone, e-mail or in person.
 These include:

 Assessment of needs